cpoliver/CV/src/cv.md

 #### Betfred, Gibraltar – Lead Full-Stack Developer
 ##### *December 2014 – November 2015*

+_Greenfield front-end overhaul of totesport.com, a huge, high-traffic gaming website_

-* Designing and implementing the front-end platform for the new totesport.com website using Angular, gulp, bower, Bootstrap and SASS
+* Designing and implementing the front-end platform for the new totesport.com website using Angular and Bootstrap
 * Architecting and writing .net APIs for use throughout the company’s digital platform
 * Detailing best-practices to create a clean and consistent code-base
 * Retro-fitting unit (Karma/Jasmine) and end-to-end tests (Protractor) into a test-less project